brianvanburken/knowledge-sharing/posts/20??-??-??-bemit-css/20??-??-??-bemit-css.md

 ### Why did we choose BEM?

-There are many other to choose from like [SMACSS](https://smacss.com/) and [OCCS](http://oocss.org/).
-Out of our options we liked BEM the most for it's easy to understand semantic conventions.
+There are many others to choose from like [SMACSS](https://smacss.com/) and [OCCS](http://oocss.org/).
+Out of our options, we liked BEM the most for it's easy to understand semantic conventions.
 The users of our toolkit do not always have knowledge of writing CSS, so we have to provide a way to use the toolkit without having also to learn CSS.
-Further the style of write selectors fits with [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/).
+Further, the style of write selectors fits with [Atomic Design](http://bradfrost.com/blog/post/atomic-web-design/).

 ## ITCSS?